The Bylaws of The San Francisco Young Democrats

 Endorsement ballots shall be counted in a secure way to ensure all ballots are counted fairly and by secret ballot, such as through ElectionRunner.
 All members in good standing are allowed to vote on any club endorsement ballot, whether they are present or not at the voting meeting.
 Voting shall take place over a 24-hour period, to ensure all members in good standing have adequate time to participate in the endorsement vote.

-The San Francisco Young Democrats Elected Board shall choose the representatives for pre-endorsement conferences.
+The San Francisco Young Democrats Executive Board shall choose the representatives for pre-endorsement conferences.
 Any representative chosen must be a "member in good standing.”
 The San Francisco Young Democrats shall provide a roster of only “members in good standing” to the Chartering Authority and the Regional Director.

 As a chartered organization of the San Francisco Democratic County Central Committee, the San Francisco Young Democrats adhere to the Code of Conduct as set forth by the California Democratic Party.